dbpedia/webid/README.md

 Basically, you will need some webspace to put a file there.
 The URL of this file will make up the first part of your WebID (plus `#this`).
 There are actually many, many, many ways to do it.
 The main benefit of using just a Turtle/RDF file are that you just need to publish one file (file publishing is supported by many web services).
 Turtle allows to use the file URL as `@base` for all the relative URIs described, see https://www.w3.org/TR/turtle/#sec-intro .
 The three general ways to choose an URI are:
 * deploy file in a provided environment (e.g. Github pages)
-* deploy file on a webserver with own domain or subdomain on your own server
+* deploy file on a webserver with own domain or subdomain on your own server (See)
 * use of more sophisticated Semantic Web tools (see list at end)

+ Note that querying the URI with `#this` or without should return the same result with HTTP as anything behind `#` is not sent to the server.
+However, the URI with `#this` at the end is your WebID and without the .ttl file.

 #### Github.io
 A simple way to get a WebID is using Github.io Pages as a free hosting service.